 Wellbeing Action Plan (Level 1 / 2 / 3) (Delete as appropriate) Wellbeing Action Plan for (name): Completed by (names): Date of completion: Date of review: Notes on referral: •What is referral route? •Why has the student been referred - is this part of a policy or procedure?
 Reasons for meeting and for the creation of a Wellbeing Action Plan. • What is the nature of the risk, level of concern etc. Has support already been provided and if so what has this been?
 Has this been effective?
 Are new measures required?
 What action would be helpful and how could this be put in place to address the concerns?
 For the purposes of establishing support networks and clarifying confidentiality - is there contact with external support / family / next of kin?

+Fundamentian of mount atoms

+Explanation of next steps

+regarding possible

+escalation/risk assessment.

-Explanation of next steps regarding possible escalation/risk assessment. • Does the student agree with the measures proposed in the Plan?
+Does the student agree

+with the measures

+proposed in the Plan?

+Note of any arrangements to

+meet again, when and with

+whom.

+Confidentiality / Disclosure

+Oomidentian ty / Disciosure

-Note of any arrangements to meet again, when and with whom.
-Confidentiali y / Disclosure 1.1 I agree to the above information being stored and shared with relevant College staff and outside agencies as agreed, for the purpose of obtaining or maintaining my support in line with the Wellbeing and Fitness to Study procedure.
-1.2 I agree to disclose to the College any new information connected to my Wellbeing and Fitness to Study when it becomes available.
-This includes correspondence from my doctor, medical professional, reports or specialist assessments which will help maintain my support.
-1.3 I agree to the College liaising with external support (Name to be confirmed:) or next of kin as detailed above.
-1.4 in this way, it may not be possarrangements in place for medicircumstances where staff midinformation to additional personal to know' basis: this is consisted buty of Care obligation in the when I am putting myse of the When I am putting myse other to the risk of harm of the when my behaviour is produced by the work of the proper function reputation. ght need to disclose certain onnel or to third parties on a 'need ent with the College meeting its following circumstances: elf at serious risk of harm; presenting a risk or exposing; presenting unreasonable neir wellbeing or gives rise to a pring of the College and / or its elired by law.
-I consent to the above / I do not consent to the above (delete as appropriate) Signed: Date: Staff signature: Date:
+- 1.1 I agree to the above information being stored and shared with relevant College staff and outside agencies as agreed, for the purpose of obtaining or maintaining my support in line with the Wellbeing and Fitness to Study procedure. - 1.2 I agree to disclose to the College any new information connected to my Wellbeing and Fitness to Study when it becomes available.
+This includes correspondence from my doctor, medical professional, reports or specialist assessments which will help maintain my support. - 1.3 I agree to the College liaising with external support (Name to be confirmed:) or next of kin as detailed above. - 1.4 I understand that if I do not consent to information being shared in this way, it may not be possible for the College to put support arrangements in place for me.
+Additionally, there may be circumstances where staff might need to disclose certain information to additional personnel or to third parties on a 'need to know' basis: this is consistent with the College meeting its Duty of Care obligation in the following circumstances: - When I am putting myself at serious risk of harm; - When my behaviour is presenting a risk or exposing other to the risk of harm; - When my behaviour is presenting unreasonable demands on staff and their wellbeing or gives rise to a risk to the proper functioning of the College and / or its reputation. - When disclosure is required by law.